How the Opendoor IPO Impacts the Future of Real Estate

 Debuting as a public company with a nearly $5 billion valuation is no small feat.
 Opendoor has a huge chunk of the iBuyer market, with more than 32,000 home purchases since 2017.
 Opendoor currently has offices in 12 states, but purchases houses in at least 16 states.

 In recent years, the number of homes sold in the U.S. annually has been around 5 million.
 Of that, an estimated 5% to 10% were sold off market.
-With an estimated 87% of homes still sold the traditional way with a realtor, the opportunity for iBuyers to further cut into this market is enormous.
+With an estimated 87% of homes still sold the traditional way with a real estate agent, the opportunity for iBuyers to further cut into this market is enormous.

 Opendoor started its business in Phoenix and gradually added new markets over the past three years.
 About three quarters of Opendoor’s home purchases since 2017 came in just four states (Arizona, Texas, Georgia, and North Carolina).